MilesCranmer/PySR/README.md

 The following code makes use of as many PySR features as possible.
 Note that is just a demonstration of features and you should not use this example as-is.
+For details on what each parameter does, check out the [API page](https://astroautomata.com/PySR/api/).

 ```python
 model = PySRRegressor(